The Bournemouth Natural Science Society (BNSS) was formed in 1903 with the aim of promoting the study of all branches of Science and Natural History.

 For more than a hundred years, the Society has educated and inspired both its members and the general public by providing a varied programme of lectures, museum open days, field trips, study groups and exhibitions.

 In January 2016, we were awarded Accredited Museum status by the Arts Council England.
-The Accreditation Scheme sets our nationally-agreed standards for museums which inspire the confidence of the public and funding and governing bodies and helps us asses our performance and plan for the future.
+The Accreditation Scheme sets our nationally-agreed standards for museums which inspire the confidence of the public and funding and governing bodies and helps us assess our performance and plan for the future.

 The home of the BNSS is a grand, late Victorian Grade II listed building, located on the outskirts of Bournemouth town centre.
 It houses a fascinating museum which cherishes a menagerie of preserved natural history specimens, including plants, birds, mammals, reptiles, insects, eggs and shells, as well as extensive collections of fossils, rocks and minerals.
 The museum also has numerous archaeological artifacts and an Egyptology collection which boasts a 2500 year old mummy in its sarcophagus.
-In addition, there are many thousands of photographic slides dating from the late 19th century, and two libraries holding over 5000 volumes available for loan and reference to its members.
+In addition, there are many thousands of photographic slides dating from the late 19th century, and two libraries holding over 5000 volumes available for loan and reference.
 The grounds of the building feature a marvellous garden aimed at encouraging wildlife in an urban environment.
 The Society welcomes the use of all of its facilities for research, education and enjoyment.

 The BNSS is keen to embrace new ideas and to modernise certain aspects of its operation, whilst recognising the importance of retaining its unique heritage.
 Forthcoming plans include refurbishment within the Society building and generating increased awareness of the Society’s activities within the community.
 The Society plans to apply for available funding that will support more frequent opening hours and improve its infrastructure, enhancing the experience for visitors.
 The Society aims to further its role in the local community, continuing to forge strong relationships with schools, universities, local interest groups and people from all walks of life.